Renewable Energy Options for an Eco-Friendly House

 #7 Hydropower as a stable source of energy

-An engineer evaluating your source will definitely fine tune these instructions, but essentially your goal is to find the largest vertical distance the water will travel, and divert that water so it flows through a turbine in a controlled manner.
+An engineer evaluating your source will definitely fine tune these instructions, but essentially your goal is to find the largest vertical distance the water will travel and divert that water so it flows through a turbine in a controlled manner.
 Depending on the amount of water and vertical distance, you may be able to produce a substantial amount of power.
 Residential hydropower systems can typically generate up to 100 kilowatts of electricity, with only 10 kilowatts of that capacity necessary to provide enough electricity to power a large home.

 Unlike solar and wind, as long as the water flows, hydropower is stable and continuous, which means you’ll always get the same input no matter what.
 You’ll never have to worry that your generator won’t be able to power your home.